 If you have high cholesterol levels, your risk of heart and cardiovascular disease increases.
 At Raleigh Associated Medical Specialists, the providers at RAMS offer expert diagnoses and treatments to regulate your cholesterol levels and improve your overall health.
-If you live in or near Raleigh, North Carolina, and are concerned about your heart health, call or make an appointment online for testing and treatment.
+If you live in or near Raleigh, North Carolina, and are concerned about your heart health, call our office for testing and treatment today.

 Cholesterol is a fatty substance produced in your liver.
 It’s one of the essential components of every cell in your body, and it supports your body’s ability to make hormones, acids, and other substances needed to digest food.
 It also helps your body process and uses vitamin D.

 There are two types of cholesterol in your body.
 Low-density lipoprotein (LDL) cholesterol, sometimes referred to as the “bad cholesterol”, is carried through your body by your blood and is deposited where you need it to generate new cells.

 High-density lipoprotein (HDL) cholesterol, sometimes called the “good” cholesterol, also travels through your bloodstream, but it’s responsible for picking up any excess LDL cholesterol that your body doesn’t need.
 It carries the LDL cholesterol back to your liver where it’s processed and removed from the body.

 Your body produces all the cholesterol it needs to support cell growth and optimal body function.
 However, when you eat a high-fat diet, your body ends up with more cholesterol than it needs.
 When your LDL cholesterol is too high — or if your HDL is too low — your HDL cholesterol can’t keep up, and the excess fatty substance is left on the walls of your blood vessels.
 The cholesterol hardens into a plaque, which narrows your blood vessels and contributes to a variety of cardiovascular health issues.